• Skip to primary navigation

 What is the consistency of bobotie?

 The minced beef part of the recipe should be tightly packed into the baking dish and thus it resembles the consistency of meatloaf.
-The savoury egg custard topping is light and mousse like in texture.
+The savoury egg custard topping is light and mousse-like in texture.

 😋Related recipes

-More savoury mince recipes from the blog!
+More beef mince recipes from the blog!

 • Simple Savoury Mince